 - Clothing – are you providing a suit or dress to match the wedding party?

-- Preparation – like other wedding party members, your usher or usherette will likely face many hours between meals.
+- Preparation – like other wedding party members, your usher will likely face many hours between meals.
 Make sure you have food and drink provided for them before your ceremony begins

 - Manners – a more formal wedding will see your usher guide guests to their seats.
 To do this in a formal manner, they will need to offer the guest their right arm, which is held stiff and bent at the elbow

 - Family Tension – it is a wise idea to talk with them about any family issues, such as divorced parents or estranged family members.
 By giving them a heads up, you avoid any awkwardness when guests are finding their seats